wireapp/wire/SECURITY.md

 # Security Policy

-To report a vulnerability see contact details [below](#reporting-a-vulnerability).
+While there’s currently no bug bounty program we appreciate every report (see [contact details](#reporting-a-vulnerability)).

 ## Security incident policy
 Security bug reports are treated with special attention and are handled differently from normal bugs.
 In particular, security sensitive bugs are not handled on public issue trackers on GitHub or other company-wide accessible tools but in a private bug tracker.
-Information about the bug and access to it is restricted to people in the security bug group, the individual engineers that work on fixing it, and any other person who needs to be involved for organisational reasons.
+Information about the bug and access to it is restricted to people in the security team, the individual engineers that work on fixing it, and any other person who needs to be involved for organizational reasons.
 The process is handled by the security team, which decides on the people involved in order to fix the issue.
 It is also guaranteed that the person reporting the issue has visibility into the process of fixing it.
 Any security issue gets prioritized according to its security rating.
 The issue is opened up to the public in coordination with the release schedule and the reporter.
-Security fixes are mentioned in the release notes in a separate section called "Security Fixes" and link to the according advisory and/or issue.
+Security fixes are mentioned in the release notes in a separate section called "Security Fixes" and link to the advisory and/or issue.
 The issue might not be public at the time of the release, depending on the agreed embargo time, but fully documents the issue and any fixes.

 ## Tracking security issues